Stefan Šćepović: Brisbane Roar

 On 7 February 2023, Šćepović signed for Australian club Brisbane Roar.

 PAS Giannina

 On 7 September 2024, Šćepović signed for Greek club PAS Giannina.
-He was released on a free transfer on 14 February 2025.He scored 5 goals in 16 games played.
+He was released on a free transfer on 14 February 2025.
+He scored 5 goals in 16 league games played.

 International career

 Šćepović made his debut for the Serbia national football team on 29 February 2012 in a friendly match against Cyprus.
 He scored his first international goal on 15 October 2013 in a qualifier for the following year's World Cup against Macedonia at the Jagodina City Stadium; after replacing Filip Đorđević in the 62nd minute, he netted his team's last goal of a 5–1 victory eleven minutes later.